Chart Color Schemes

 Educational attainment in Mooroolbark aligns closely with national averages, showing typical qualification patterns and performance metrics

-Mooroolbark has a university qualification rate of 23.5%, significantly lower than Greater Melbourne's average of 37.0%.
+The area's university qualification rate is 23.5%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 16.1%, followed by postgraduate qualifications (4.4%) and graduate diplomas (3.0%).
-Vocational credentials are prominent, with 38.1% of residents aged 15+ holding them - advanced diplomas at 11.8% and certificates at 26.3%.
-Educational participation is high, with 28.1% currently enrolled in formal education: 9.9% in primary, 7.7% in secondary, and 3.8% in tertiary education.
+Vocational credentials are held by 38.1% of residents aged 15 and above, with advanced diplomas at 11.8% and certificates at 26.3%.
+Educational participation is high, with 28.1% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education